As a school, we have continued to do well in our results this year.

 - In the vast majority of subjects, A*-C grades continued to improve with Additional Science, Biology, Physics, Geography, Electronic Products, Graphic Products, Food Technology, Art, Drama and PE all achieving improved results again from those last year.

 - Results generally across the curriculum continue to be excellent.
 Most notably, the A*-C pass rate was also particularly good in subjects like Electronic Products 83%, Geography 67%, ICT 84%, PE 87% and Resistant Materials 70%.

 - 2017 Attainment 8 Score 45.82 points

-2016 percentage of pupils achieving an A* to C in English and Maths 64%
+- 2017 percentage of pupils achieving a Good Pass 9-4 (grade C or better) in English and Maths 59%

-Pupils staying in education or employment for at least two terms after key stage 4 97% (This data, published in January 2017, is for pupils who completed secondary (year 11 or key stage 4) in 2014, which is the most recent data available).
+- Pupils staying in education or employment for at least two terms after key stage 4 91% (This shows the number of pupils who either stayed in education or went into employment after finishing key stage 4.
+This is for pupils who finished year 11 in 2015, which is the most recent data currently available.